PolicyEngine/policyengine-uk-old/client/public/faq.md

 ### Do you only simulate policies listed on this page?

 No, we simulate essentially the entire tax and benefit system, except for [capital gains tax](https://github.com/PSLmodels/openfisca-uk/issues/40) and [council tax benefit](https://github.com/PSLmodels/openfisca-uk/issues/150).
-For example, while we don't yet expose parameters on self-employment income tax rates, we do simulate self-employment income taxes.
+For example, while we don't yet expose parameters on Income Support, we do simulate it for those who are eligible.

 ### Will you be adding more policy parameters?